dchodge/david.io/content/post/sm1_what_is_inf/index.md

 * Antibody titres fluctuate naturally, and they appear late relative to symptoms, and sometimes not at all.
 * Symptoms often overlap with many other illnesses, particularly for respiratory viruses, and some people never have them.

-Because these are ultimately imperfect tools, statisticians would say infection is a latent variable — a hidden state.
+Because these are ultimately imperfect tools, statisticians would say infection is a latent variable, a hidden state.
 We never observe it directly; we infer it from noisy signals.
 That’s not just a technical challenge but a philosophical one: we’re reasoning about something real, but always indirectly.

 {{< figure src="figure_latent.png" alt="Latent Variable Model" width="700" class="float-right" caption="Infection as a latent variable - we never observe it directly, but infer it from noisy signals like PCR tests, symptoms, and antibody responses." >}}